 This form of axle has many advantages, among which are: that it prevents rattling, or the lateral motion of the wheel; it is safer, for if the axle break at any point beyond the shoulder, the wheel is still retained in its place by the plate behind the shoulder; it forms a tight space about the arm of the axle for the lubricating oil, excluding grit or other substances which would cut away the axle.
 Its great disadvantage for small hubs is, that it is necessary to cut away so much of the hub in boring for the bolts that it is weakened.
 This is, however, very greatly obviated by the patent of E. M. Stratton, the gentlemanly editor of the Coach Maker's Magazine.
-The form of hub for this axle is given in Fig. 71, and its peculiarity consists
+The form of hub for this axle is given in Fig. 71, and its peculiarity consists in having the bolts run in a groove made in the surface of the box, taking in one half the diameter of the bolts This lessens the amount which is necessary to be cut from the substance of the hub.

-FIG. 71.-A longitudinal section of Stratton's Patent Axle and Box. a The ax'e; b The box, inserted on the hub c; d-1 are spaces for holding the oil; c The shoulder of the axle; f The plate attached to the inner end of the hub; g The bolts which pass through the hub and the plate f, and are secured by the nuts h.
+FIG. 7L-A longitudinal section of Stratton's Patent Axle and Box.
+The axle; b The box, inserted on the hub c; d-1 are spaces for holding the oil; e The shoulder of the axle; f.
+The plate attached to the inner end of the hub; g The bolts which pass through the hub and the plate f, and are secured by the nuts h.
 2 & 3 are leather washers on each side of the shoulder.